 After receiving my PhD from Queensland University of Technology, I have been employed since 2012 within the School of Exercise Science at the Australian Catholic University as a lecturer in Exercise Physiology and Exercise Prescription.

 My research is focussed on issues of sports performance with a particular focus on distance running.
 My early research investigated the way in which runners regulate their running speed outdoors, particularly focussing on the influence of positive and negative gradients.
 Recently I have looked at the effect of gait retraining on energy cost in distance runners, individual variability in respones to interval training and changes in physiological characteristics in elite adolescent athletes across a season.
-I am currently co-supervising four PhD students investigating contemporary issues in high performance sport.
+I have supervised three Honours students and three PhD students to completion who investigated contemporary issues in high performance sport.

-As I have been the course coordinator of the Bachelor of Exercise and Sports Science degree since 2013 I have developed a keen interest in the progression of undergraduate students through the programs offered within the school of Exercise Science at ACU.
-Following my initial exploratory work in this area, I am currently the project lead on a study investigating reasons for student attrition in the Bachelor of Exercise and Sports Science and am also seconded part-time to a project funded under the TSAR banner (Taskforce for Student Attrition and Retention).
+As a result of my expeience as course coordinator of the Bachelor of Exercise and Sports Science degree (2013-2017) I developed a keen interest in the progression of undergraduate students through the programs offered within the school of Exercise Science at ACU.
+Following my initial exploratory work in this area, I led a HEPP funded project investigating reasons for student attrition in the Bachelor of Exercise and Sports Science and also complted a part-time secondment to a project funded under the TSAR banner (Taskforce for Student Attrition and Retention).

 Peer Reviewed Journal Articles

-Murray NB, Gabbett TJ, Townshend AD & Blanch P. (2016).
+Murray NB, Gabbett TJ, Townshend AD & Blanch P. (2017).
 Calculating acute: chronic workload ratios using exponentially weighted moving averages provides a more sensitive indicator of injury likelihood than rolling averages.
-British Journal of Sports Medicine (in press)
+British Journal of Sports Medicine, 51(9), 749-754.

-Townshend AD, Franettovich Smith MM & Creaby MW.(2016).
+Townshend AD, Franettovich Smith MM & Creaby MW.(2017).
 The energetic cost of gait retraining: A pilot study of the acute effect.
-Physical Therapy in Sport (in press).
+Physical Therapy in Sport, 23, 113-117.

-Murray NB, Gabbett TJ & Townshend AD.(2016).
+Murray NB, Gabbett TJ & Townshend AD.(2017).
 Relationship between pre-season training load and in-season availability in elite Australian Football players.
-International Journal of Sports Physiology & Performance (in press).
+International Journal of Sports Physiology & Performance, 12 (6), 749-755.

 Murray NB, Gabbett TJ, Townshend AD, Hulin B & McLellan CP.
-(2016).
+(2017).
 Individual and combined effects of acute and chronic running loads on injury risk in elite Australian footballers.
-Scandinavian Journal of Medicine and Science in Sports (in press).
+Scandinavian Journal of Medicine and Science in Sports, 27 (9), 990-998.